zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

     ![Image alt text](images/svm_partitioned_regression_model.png "Partitioned model")

-3. Run the following commands to predict on the test set and display prediction result.
+3. Run the following script to predict on the test set and display prediction result.
 Note the use of the top level model only.
     ```
     %python